 So, other than the best possible annual percentage rate (APR), what should you be looking for when you compare loans for a holiday?
 APRs are important because they steer how much borrowing costs you, but they’re not the be-all and end-all.
-That’s why our MoneyMatcher allows you to compare the total cost of borrowing, along with highlighting some key points you’ll want to be aware of.
-But for now, let’s go back to APRs, because they’re a great place to start.
+That’s why our moneymatcher allows you to compare the total cost of borrowing, along with highlighting some key points you’ll want to be aware of, all based on your personal circumstances.
+But for now, let’s go back to APRs because they’re a great place to start.

 Borrowing big tends to cost less.
 So if you want to borrow over £10,000 for an around the world balloon voyage, you may find a lower interest rate than for a loan of a few thousand to pay for some flights.
 But whenever you borrow, it’s important to only take the amount you need and can pay back.
 So once you’ve decided on a budget, stick with it.